kumarankit1234/react-starter-kit/Readme.md

 22. Passed store as a props to the child component and created the store in the parent component.

 23. Used context to create a Provider component that passes the store to all its children and grandchildrens as context.
 So now we dont need to pass store explicitly to any child.

+24. Used Provider of react-redux instead of creating our own.